e-gov/DHX-adapter/docs/GUIDE.md

 This guide is intended for software developers (DHX implementers), who wish to use DHX protocol in their document management system (DMS).

-Source code of DHX Adapter is located in the url https://github.com/e-gov/DHX-adapter
+Source code of DHX Adapter is located at https://github.com/e-gov/DHX-adapter

 It contains three sub-packages
 - [dhx-adapter-core](https://e-gov.github.io/DHX-adapter/dhx-adapter-core/doc/) – contains classes for creating and parsing XML objects (Capsule and SOAP), exception classes and some general utility classes